tdshipley/ESCDigital-QA-Tech-Test/src/test/e2e/ECSTest/README.md

 As noted in my code comment the last two cases could also be changed to throw an _ArgumentException_ rather than return null but that is a programing style question which would be best left to the team.

+### Recursion vs Iteration
+In ArrayTest you will notice two tests and solutions.
+The first uses an iterative solution to the Array Challenge and the second a recursive one.
+As noted in my code comment I would favour an iterative approach (and included the Recursive one for a bit of fun) in most cases for two reasons.

+#### Recursion Potential Pitfall: Stackoverflow Exceptions
+As the size of the array increases the recursive solution could throw a Stackoverflow exception.
+This is due to how recursion works.

+Each additional call to the method will add another frame to the stack which has a memory cost.
+With a large enough array the memory available to the stack will be exhausted and an exception thrown.

+#### Clarity
+It is easier to reason about the iterative approach than the recursive one.
+This is first because we as developers come across this approach much more often.
+Secondly, recursion requires you to think about the problem differently using case outcomes rather than execution flow logic.